2019 Artist Residency: Michele Oka Doner

 The primal, elemental force of Fire and its diminished role in contemporary society have long held Michele Oka Doner’s artistic attention, and she continues her quest at Manitoga.
 An ancient trunk she foraged from Manitoga’s woodlands will transform through fire into a darkened bronze Burning Star with sixteen points of candle light.
 Burning Star will occupy the massive hearth of Dragon Rock’s living room – “I have made the room like a cave,” explained Wright.
 “The fireplace is literally the burning heart of the house.”
 With cave and fire come art and ritual.
 Says Oka Doner, “The ritual of daily life is important.
 I made ceremony of lighting fire in the hearth, serving a meal.”
 At Manitoga, Wright likewise found dignity and poetry in daily rituals from gathering with family and friends around the table and near the fire to long walks in the woodland forest where he communed with the “eternal forces of nature.”

 On an autumnal woodland walk, Oka Doner gathered from Manitoga’s forest floor the bark of once mighty hemlock trees – felled by years of blight.
 From these remains have emerged her gods and goddesses – bark becomes skin, expressively alive in six larger-than-life textured monoprints on handmade paper, also derived from bark.
 Oka Doner’s powerful, soulful figures alternate between poised balance and graceful motion.
-Poetically named Alive, Sovereign, Scion, Duress, Arrival, and Begotten, these forest ancestors encircle the viewer in the west gallery.
+Poetically named Homer, Nightfall, Issue, Coercion, Nexus and Constellation, these forest ancestors encircle the viewer in the west gallery.
 Manitoga’s Executive Director Allison Cross asks “Are they sentinels protecting Manitoga, our place of great spirit, or seers portending an uncertain future?”
 Given Oka Doner’s great belief in humanity and its steady march toward enlightenment, their message seems one of hope.